Thoughtful planning is a central part of an effective Intentional Read Aloud.

 “Remember when we made text-to-self connections when we read Alexander and the Terrible, Horrible, No Good, Very Bad Day together?
 We are going to practice that same strategy today in our Reading Workshop.”

 Repeated Readings of Intentional Read Alouds

 As teachers, we might groan a bit about reading the same book multiple times, but there are good reasons why children like it.
 Hearing the same story again and again feels safe and secure.
-The words, pictures and even your intonation and expression is predictable and comforting to children.
+The words, pictures, and even your intonation and expression is predictable and comforting to children.

 Rereading favorite books is not just enjoyable for children, but helpful, too.
 Children learn through repetition.
-A study on language acquisition found that children pick up new vocabulary quicker from repeated readings of the same book than when they encounter the same words in different new texts (Horst, Parsons & Bryan, 2011).
+A study on language acquisition found that children pick up new vocabulary more quickly from repeated readings of the same book than when they encounter the same words in different new texts (Horst, Parsons & Bryan, 2011).
 This is especially helpful for English language learners.
 Multiple readings of the same book support them as they learn new words, phrases and sentence structures.

 When you reread books to children, the conversations around them get richer and richer.
 Children’s understanding deepens as they get to know the characters better and notice new things in the book.
 Their focus shifts from understanding what is happening in the story to big ideas around author’s message and theme.
 Researchers found that children’s responses to questions during rereading grow in variety and complexity.
 They are able to make more associations, judgements and elaborative comments.
 (Morrow, Frietag & Gambrell, 2009)